http4ts/http4ts/website/docs/guides/binding-to-node-js-server.md

 });
 ```

-If you want to create an https server, just import `https` module.
+If you want to create an https server, just import the `https` module.
 If you want to configure your server differently, you just need to learn how to configure a Node.Js server.
-No library specific configuration needed!
+Http4ts requires no library-specific configuration!